kof/jqtpl/readme.md

 http://api.jquery.com/category/plugins/templates/

-**Now compatibility to the original engine is dropped as it is not any more developed.**
+**Now compatibility to the original engine is dropped as jquery-tmpl is not any more developed.**

 ### Installation
 	$ npm i jqtpl